 7. Beneficial Insects

 In some cases, it may be easier to introduce new or bolster existing populations of predator insects into areas infested with aphids.
-The most well-known of these is the ladybird or ladybug beetle which may be purchased in bulk from most gardening and farming equipment suppliers.
+The most well-known of these is the ladybird or ladybug beetle which may be purchased in bulk from most gardening and farming equipment suppliers, or even from Amazon.
 Also known for their appetite for aphids are hoverfly larvae and green lacewings.
 Lacewing eggs may also be purchased, however hoverflies will need to be drawn into your garden naturally.
 Do this by planting fragrant herbs such as garlic, catnip, and oregano whose flowers attract these tiny predators.
 You can also grow herbs like clover, mint, dill, fennel, and yarrow around your garden to naturally attract ladybugs and lacewings.

 Further Reading: 10 Ways To Attract Beneficial Insects To Your Garden